zzhangjii/learning-library/workshops/python4atp/LabGuide100.md

   ![](images/100/005.png)

-- Unzip the lab-resources.zip file you downloaded earlier.
+- Unzip the lab-resources.zip file you copied from earlier.

 - Navigate to your object storage bucket and then click **Upload Object**